Founder and CEO, NDN Group

 With his wife, Alice, Louis Chiu heads Henyep Group, which began in 1977 as a gold dealer; he is the founder of the Hong Kong Gold and Silver Exchange.
 Today the Chius’ financial conglomerate includes Henyep Capital Markets and has a strong presence in Europe, Middle East as well as China.
 Education and community service are also strong motivators for the Group.

 Educated in London, Winnie Chiu worked in banking before joining her property developer father, David Chiu, at Far East Consortium International.
 She heads Dorsett Hospitality, which in just over 10 years has opened some 30 hotels in Hong Kong, China, Malaysia (where her father also builds condominiums) and the UK.
 Chiu supports local culture by sitting on numerous arts committees.

-Founder and Chairman, Early Light International
+Vice Chairman, Early Light International

 Karson Choi Ka-tsan